patternfly/patternfly-react/packages/patternfly-4/react-core/CONTRIBUTING.md

 $ git push origin my-branch
 ```

-8. Create a Demo

-    - For PatternFly 4, you can build and deploy the demo documentation to any hosting site of your choice.

-9. Create a Pull Request
+8. Create a Pull Request

+    - A link to the PatternFly 4 demo documentation will be automatically generated and posted as a comment after the pull request build is complete.

 ## Additional Information